GilgameshxZero/PixivBot/readme.txt

 changelog
 	todo
+		pixiv seems to be easing away recommendations - figure out a workaround to this

 		limiting request threads but processing images fast may lead to instabilities in slow internet conditions, needs fix this doesn't happen much at all when threads aren't limited